-- Make a pledge to include at least one beans-boosted meal a week for a month! - Ask your chefs to pledge to put beans on the menu for the month of October, to celebrate World Food Day. - Share your pledge with school staff and children to raise awareness of beans and get them excited about trying their new bean meals.
+- Make a pledge to include at least one beans-boosted meal a week for a month! - Ask your chefs to pledge to put beans on the menu. - Share your pledge with school staff and children to raise awareness of beans and get them excited about trying their new bean meals.